 How to help someone having a panic attack?

-If you see a person displaying signs and symptoms of a panic attack, assist them with the following methods:
+If you see a person displaying signs and symptoms of a panic attack, remain calm and assist them with the following methods:

 - Stay Calm: You may feel overwhelmed or scared when seeing a person in distress.
-However, it is essential to stay calm so you can assist the victim better.
+However, it is important to encourage the person to stay calm so you can assist them better.

 - Ask How You Can Help: Everyone responds to panic attacks differently, so asking the victim what they need comes first.
 Some may also require you to stay with them, even though others prefer space.